 Unity ceremonies are typically incorporated into most wedding ceremonies as a symbolic visual representation of two people becoming one in marriage.
 From releasing a wish lantern to Handfasting, unity ceremonies are symbols of love, unity, and commitment.
-The wedding lasso tradition is one unity ceremony that is highly popular among Catholic Hispanic and Filipino cultures.
+The wedding lasso tradition is one unity ceremony that is highly popular among Catholic Latinx and Filipino cultures.
 Couples might choose to incorporate this tradition into their ceremony to honor their heritage and signify their commitment to each other in the eyes of their friends, family, and God.

 What Is the Wedding Lasso Tradition?

 The wedding lasso tradition is a unity ceremony performed after the exchange of vows using a lasso or rope to join the couple.
 It is placed over the couple’s shoulders by either the officiant or los padrinos (godparents) and symbolizes their everlasting union and status as one in the eyes of the Lord.

 “Traditionally found in Catholic weddings, the wedding lasso is a large rosary, placed around the couple as a symbol of unity,” says Claudia G. de Velasco, a wedding planner based in Houston.
 “The Lasso Ceremony can have a similar meaning as the Lighting of a Unity Candle, also used in many Catholic weddings.”

 If you’re considering incorporating the wedding lasso tradition into your ceremony, you may have questions about the history and meaning of this ancient ritual.
 Keep reading to explore the rich cultural context behind this tradition and find out everything you need to know before incorporating the wedding lasso into your wedding day.

 The History and Meaning of the Wedding Lasso